|ATTENTION-DEFICIT HYPERACTIVITY DISORDER (ADHD) MEDICATION: A GROWING LIST OF CHOICES

 Some physicians were reluctant to prescribe stimulants in individuals who tended to be anxious, since the stimulants increase physiological arousal.
 Clinical experience has largely found this to be only true for more severe anxiety disorders, and mild levels of anxiety usually do not contra-indicate stimulant use if an accurate diagnosis of ADHD is made.
 As co-existing disorders may influence which medication may be selected for treatment, it is important to perform a comprehensive assessment.

 A final misconception is that children treated with stimulant medication will become addicted or will abuse other drugs later in life.
-Follow-up studies generally indicate this is not true, and some studies find untreated children are more likely to abuse drugs in later life.
+Many of these medications can be abused, so close monitoring is required.
+However, follow-up studies generally indicate this is not true, and some studies find untreated children are more likely to abuse drugs in later life.
 It is likely that children with ADHD and who also show oppositional or conduct problems constitute a high-risk group for drug abuse as well as other illegal and destructive behaviors in later adolescence and adulthood.
 This highlights the importance of parent training to reduce oppositional behavior as early as possible to prevent evolution into more serious conduct problems which can be quite difficult to treat.

 Common Stimulant Side Effects

 -trouble getting to sleep